 I regularly teach courses in social/political philosophy, feminist philosophy, philosophy of race, and history of philosophy.
 In 2019, I began to co-teach Gender and Development with Libby McDonald in MIT's D-Lab.
 The D-Lab methodology is based on participatory design and creative capacity building.
 Students partner with organizations in vulnerable communities to exchange knowledge and design interventions that alleviate poverty, contribute to well-being, and promote social justice.
 You can read more about one of the Fall 2019 projects to design reusable sanitary pads with the Society Empowerment Project in Kenya.
 Our Fall 2020 course received the Teaching with Digital Technology Award for our efforts to shift the co-design process to virtual space.
 The D-Lab academic team was also awarded a 2021 Infinite Mile Award for innovation and creativity during the pandemic.

 I have also worked with others since 2014 to develop a summer institute for undergraduates who are members of underrepresented groups in philosophy, PIKSI-Boston ('PIKSI' stands for philosophy in an inclusive key summer institute.
 The original PIKSI was started at Penn State.)
 We were funded by the APA through a Mellon Grant from 2015-2021.
 We are now moving to a consortium model of funding, drawing on resources at Harvard and MIT.
 You can donate directly to PIKSI-Boston here.

-For further information about my research, teaching, and other activities please the pages linked on the menu bar above, or my CV: 10 year version or short version.)
+For further information about my research, teaching, awards, and other activities please see my CV, or the pages linked on the menu bar above.
 You can also get a sense of the kind of work I do by reading an interview prepared for the MIT SHASS website.